Keeping your Cool: Creating A Successful End of Year Strategy

 Understand Your Industry's Market Trends

-The first main key principle to making the very most of the end of the year is having a clear and thorough understanding of the marketing trends in your industry.
+The first key principle for making the very most of the end of the year is having a clear and thorough understanding of the marketing trends in your industry.
 If your business is a brick-and-mortar store or an e-commerce retailer, customers are most likely going to expecting significant sales from you as Q4 ramps up.
 However, businesses in the home service industry see a very different trend, where sales tend to drop in comparison to the rest of the calendar year.

 Action for Retail Businesses

 Develop a promotional calendar that highlights both your new seasonal arrivals and overstock inventory - pushing sales in Q4 are a great time to move these products.
-Your calendar should, of course, keep in mind key dates like Black Friday and Cyber Monday, where customers will be anticipating special deals.
+Your schedule should, of course, keep in mind key dates like Black Friday and Cyber Monday, where customers will be anticipating special deals.

-Start creating Q4 specific assets now so that you are not only calm under pressure, (we've all been there) but so that you can also test these creatives and phase out underperformers without breaking a sweat, if needed!
+Start creating Q4 specific assets now so that you are not only calm under pressure, (we've all been there) but so that you can also test these creatives and phase out underperformers without breaking a sweat if needed!

 Last, but not to be forgotten.
-Your calendar also needs to incorporate shipping deadlines as you plan out the details of what you will promote and when you will promote it.
+Your calendar also needs to incorporate shipping deadlines as you plan out the details of what you will promote and when you will support it.
 Your customers will want to know that their purchases will arrive in plenty of time for potential gift giving, and with these deadlines on the calendar, you won't be making delivery promises that you cannot keep.

 Action for Service Businesses